swetabhmukherjee/respond-io-assessment/README.md

 2\. **View**: Represents the user interface, but in this case, it is not implemented explicitly as the application is an API.

 3\. **Controller**: Acts as the middle layer between the Model and View.
 It handles incoming HTTP requests, processes data, and sends appropriate responses.

-## Conclusion

-You have successfully set up, run, and tested the Node.js application with MySQL and Redis support.
-The application follows the MVC design pattern, promoting a clear separation of concerns and maintainability.

-For any further questions or assistance, please refer to the application's code or reach out to the development team.
-Happy coding!